F5Networks/f5-azure-arm-templates/supported/autoscale/ltm/via-lb/1nic/existing-stack/payg/README.md

 ## Important configuration notes

+> **_CRITICAL:_**  As of F5 ARM template GitHub release 6.1.0.0, BIG-IP version 12.1 is no longer supported, and Microsoft Azure has removed Azure BIG-IP image version 12.1.30300 (BIG-IP version 12.1.3.3 Build 0.0.4) from the Marketplace.
+While this change won't affect most users, if you have deployed templates as part of an automated process that updates Azure resources, see https://github.com/F5Networks/f5-azure-arm-templates/blob/master/bigip-12-note.md.

 - All F5 ARM templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
 See the [the version matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for details and applicable templates.
 - You have the option of using a password or SSH public key for authentication.
 If you choose to use an SSH public key and want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.